yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 In order to create annotations, you can right-click anywhere on your GIS file to open the context menu, then select **Add Annotation** from the menu.
 Observe that all collaborators can see the new annotation in real time.

 ## Adding and Viewing Comments
 Once you add an annotation, you can click on it to type your comment.
-You can open the right sidebar to view all annotations and comments in the document, and click on the middle button to locate the annotation.
+You can open the right sidebar to view all annotations and comments in the document and click on the middle button to locate the annotation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QqscEokpWIA?si=ZUEU4k6gPkVgqRuN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 > <question-title></question-title>
 >
 > - Add an annotation to your GIS file.
-Then add a comment to the annotation.
+Then, add a comment to the annotation.
 > - Ask your colleague to locate the annotation and add a reply.
 > - Locate your colleague's reply from the right sidebar.
 >
 > > <solution-title></solution-title>
 > >
-> > - Right click on the desired location on your map.
+> > - Right-click on the desired location on your map.
 > > - Choose **Add Annotation**, click on the annotation and enter your comment.
 > > - Your colleague can see your annotation instantly; they can click it and reply.
 > > - Open the annotations panel on the right sidebar to view their reply.